dev-reactjs/vtex-app-poc/README.md

-This project was developed to show react ui with Vtex components.
+This project was developed to show demo of react ui with Vtex components.

 ## Technical specification